District 15 East Coast Property - Meyer & Amber Road. Where Should I Invest? (Updated 2022)

 How many freehold properties in Singapore can we find that is within minutes walk to the MRT station?

 Developments in the Meyer Road area typically sit on a larger land parcel.
-Many of them are built in the older eras and their land is under-utilized.
+Many of them are built in the older eras and their land is under-utilised.
 Condos like Hawaii Tower, Meyer Park and The Sovereign have huge development potential.

 Hawaii Tower is sitting on a land size of 17,869sqm, with currently 135 units in the development.
 Compare this to The Seafront on Meyer, which has only a slightly bigger land size at 18,684sqm but has a total of 327 units.